 Former Pittsburgh Pirates players born on this date include:

-Jeff Banister (1965) pinch hitter for the 1991 Pirates and current Pirates coach.
-Jeff was a 25th round draft pick of the Pirates in 1986 that got his one moment in the sun for the 1991 Pirates on July 23rd of that season.
+Jeff Banister (1965) pinch hitter for the 1991 Pirates.
+He was a 25th round draft pick of the Pirates in 1986 that got his one moment in the sun for the 1991 Pirates on July 23rd of that season.
 In the 7th inning of a 10-3 game with the Pirates ahead and at home, Jeff came to the plate for his major league debut, batting for Doug Drabek.
 With one out and no one on, he hit a 1-1 pitch from veteran Dan Petry between shortstop and third base for his first big league hit, a single.
 Two batters later he was left stranded at first base, returning to the dugout and he never played another major league game.
-He was injured in 1992, played in AA ball in 1993 before taking a managerial position in the minors for the Pirates in 1994.
+Banister was injured in 1992, played in AA ball in 1993 before taking a managerial position in the minors for the Pirates in 1994.
 He has spent his entire 26 year pro baseball career with the Pirates and this past season he was the major league bench coach.

 Edward Kinsella (1880) pitcher for the 1905 Pirates.
 He went 17-14 in his second minor league season while playing for a team called the Bloomington Bloomers before the Pirates purchased his contract in August of 1905.
 He made his debut in relief in early September then pitched a 2-2 tie on September 30th and a 4-1 loss on October 8th.
 Both games were the second game of a doubleheader and the second start was the last game of the season.
 After the season ended the Pirates sold his contract to Toledo of the American Association.
 He pitched four full seasons in the minors before getting his second and final shot at the majors with the 1910 St Louis Browns.
 He finished his career in the minors in 1914.